domini7/MugiBot/README.md

 ## General Commands

 ```
+m-help                  | DM's you the list of commands.
 m-play                  | Play music from title or youtube URL (Must be in a voice channel) (No queue system).
 m-stop                  | Stop current music.
 m-image (keyword)       | Get a random image based off keyword.